| Here you can learn a lot about Pai, a wonderful, small (but growing) town nestled in the hills of Mae Hong Son province in northern Thailand.|

 Complete introduction to Pai with lots of pictures.

-Schedules, costs, and advice for the bus, minivan, plane—even the Golden Dragon!
+Schedules, costs, and advice for the bus, minivan, and plane.

 Here's some maps of Pai.